ltskinner/machine-learning/books/CHAPTER_TEMPLATE.md

 - [ ] Thursday: 1hr One derivation re-done
 - [ ] Friday: 1hr Review hardest/most confusing thing (optional/not serious)
 - [ ] Saturday: 3-4hr Deep dive into hands on problems from end of chapter
-- [ ] Sunday: 1-2hr Finalize flashcards
+- [ ] Sunday: 1-2hr What Should I be able to Answer by the End of this Chapter?

 Dang this is like, totally reasonable